7Block Labs

 Why a formal Web3 lifecycle now

-The implication: success isn’t “deploy a contract”; it’s shipping a governed product through a lifecycle—strategy → architecture → build → prove → launch → operate → evolve—with a platform to enforce quality, security, and compliance at each step.
+The takeaway here is that success isn’t just about "deploying a contract."
+It’s really about delivering a well-governed product through its entire lifecycle.
+This means going through each phase: strategy → architecture → build → prove → launch → operate → evolve.
+Plus, having a solid platform in place to ensure quality, security, and compliance at every stage is crucial.

 The Web3 lifecycle (what to do at each stage)